petabridge/akka-bootcamp/src/Unit-3/lesson1/README.md

 In this lesson, we'll be working with Group routers.

 #### How do I configure a `Router`?
-You can configure a router directly in your code, or you can configure it using HOCON `Config`.
+You can configure a router directly in your code (dubbed "procedural" or "programatic" configuration), or you can configure the router using HOCON and  `App.config`.

-We'll show direct configuration in this lesson and the next, but go in depth on using HOCON to configure routers in Lesson 3.3.
+We'll use procedural configuration in this lesson and the next, but go in depth on using HOCON to configure routers in Lesson 3.

 #### When a routee gets a message, is the `Sender` the `Router`, or the actor that sent the message to the `Router`?
 Great question.
 Glad you asked!